 Losing a key witness left the case against both Ramirez and Officer Vasquez dead in the water.
 "We couldn't prove the case against the cop because the (officer) who actually observed him in the room with the prostitute wasn't available," Baker said.

 The court would regard the confessions recorded in the police report as inadmissible hearsay, he explained, without the testimony of the officer who took the statement.

 Compounding their dilemma, Ramirez had not waived her time to a speedy trial.
 Baker said, "We literally had to go to trial on that day or within 10 days."

-The dismissal of the criminal case sheds some light on how Vasquez was able to return to duty.
-The City of Menlo Park's administrative mechanisms also contributed to his reinstatement.
+The dismissal of the criminal case sheds some light on how Officer Vasquez was able to return to duty.
+The city of Menlo Park's administrative mechanisms also contributed to his reinstatement.

 Personnel procedures separate criminal proceedings from administrative hearings, according to the city's human resources director, Gina Donnelly.
 "You have to be careful not to impede a criminal investigation," she said.

-As with all other city employees interviewed about the case, Donnelly said she couldn't talk about Vasquez and could answer only general questions about the disciplinary process.
+As with all other city employees that the Almanac questioned about the case, Donnelly said she couldn't talk about Vasquez and could answer only general questions about the disciplinary process.

 "An employer can't take disciplinary action based solely on an arrest.
 It depends on what they're arrested for, if there's a nexus to their employment and whether there's a conviction.
 All city employees are held to a very high ethical standard, and police officers are held to an even higher standard."

 The standard of proof for an administrative hearing is lower than that for a criminal trial.
 "It's 'more likely than not,' similar to the standard in a civil case," Donnelly said, as opposed to "beyond a reasonable doubt" in a criminal case.
 But while court proceedings generate public records, administrative hearings don't.